KimberlyWangui/ComputerGraphics-Project2/README.md

 2. Clone this repository or download the project files.

-3. Open the .blend file in Blender and render.
+3. Unzip and open and the copy.blend file in Blender and render.

 ## Resources